 Despite being one of Vermont’s largest cities, Rutland offers the perfect blend of big city attractions and small-town charm.
 Nestled in the heart of Vermont’s unspoiled Green Mountains, Rutland provides limitless opportunities to get outside and play, share a top-notch meal with family or friends, or spend the afternoon shopping in its vibrant downtown.

 Whether you’re here for a week vacationing with family in Rutland or just passing through on your leaf-peeping excursion in the fall, I’m sure you’ll find yourself wanting to come back to explore more of the region.
 It’s one of the best places to live in the state!
-While you’re here, check out some of our favorite things to do in Rutland, Vermont!
+While you’re here, check out some of our favorite things to do in Rutland VT!

 Vermont is a nature lover’s paradise.
 Despite being a city, Rutland offers unparalleled opportunities to get outside and explore throughout the four seasons (or six, depending on who you ask).